pinodex/portfolio/data/story.md

 # Storytime

 Ever since I&lsquo;ve been a tinkerer.
 I like knowing how things work.
-I&lsquo; always interested in how the world works and how it is powered by technology.
+I&lsquo;ve always interested in how the world works and how it is powered by technology.

 I started coding when I was 11 years old.
 I always wanted to build something to be used by other people.
 It is my encouragement for learning and building stuffs, that people can benefit from my works.